paulrobertlloyd/paulrobertlloyd-v3/source/journal/_posts/entries/2010-01-26-south_island.markdown

 The same could be said of my experience of the North Island too.
 After just [a day and a half in Auckland][1], I caught the [TranzScenic][2] [Overlander][3] rail service to Wellington, quickly by-passing much of the North Island in order to reach it's southerly tip later that day.

-{% figure l-bleed "The Overlander during its lunchtime stop at National Park railway station" %}
+{% figure l-extend "The Overlander during its lunchtime stop at National Park railway station" %}
 ![](/assets/images/2010/01/south_island_overlander.jpg)
 {% endfigure %}